benlansdell/physics-notebooks/_posts/2022-01-12-raspberryfly.md

 ngrok http 5000
 ```

 Now we have a URL we can point Alexa to in order to access our flight data.
+A more robust solution may be to use pagekite.

 # Setup the Alexa skill

 All that's left is to setup the Alexa skill to query our server.

-# Some notes and todo items
+# Summary and follow-up items

+So there we have it.
+It's actually not that hard to get an Alexa skill to interact with your home devices.
+As I mentioned, a couple of obvious improvements are to get the server and tunnel running when the pi boots, that way you should be able to lose power etc and the system will restart itself.
+And using pagekite should allow for a more permanent forwarding URL.
+With ngrok, you'll get a different URL each time you start the process, and so you'll have to update your Alexa skill settings each time accordingly, which is a bit annoying.